etpans/proxima/Documentation.md

 ```

 ## Making Tabs and Sections
-Each tab has two columns which are created using the same functions.
+Each tab has two columns which are created using the same function.
 ```lua
 local tab1 = library:AddTab("Tab 1")
 local column1 = tab1:AddColumn()